 Then the following is a must-remember shortcut: copy only the visible cells:

-- Press ALT + ; to Select visible cells only, which is very useful to exclude from the copy the cells that you just grouped or hid!
+- ALT + ; to select visible cells only from the current selection, which is very useful to exclude from the copy the cells that you just grouped or hid!

 Shortcuts to become a formatting wizard